Authority: Executive Vice Chancellor and Provost

 5.1 Reappointment as Assistant Professor, tenure track, is reserved for faculty members who have met the expectations described in the general standards and have thus made significant progress toward meeting the expectations of tenure and promotion review (described below).
 The candidate for reappointment at the Assistant Professor, tenure track, level must provide relevant and thorough evidence of their progress towards tenure and promotion.

-5.2 Reappointment as Assistant Professor, non-tenure track, is reserved for faculty members who have met the expectations described in the general standards and have thus made significant progress toward meeting the expectations of promotion review (described below in Standard 6).
-The candidate for reappointment at the Assistant Professor, non-tenure track, level must provide relevant and thorough evidence of their progress towards promotion.
+5.2 Reappointment as Assistant Professor, professional track, is reserved for faculty members who have met the expectations described in the general standards and have thus made significant progress toward meeting the expectations of promotion review (described below in Standard 6).
+The candidate for reappointment at the Assistant Professor, professional track, level must provide relevant and thorough evidence of their progress towards promotion.

 6. STANDARDS FOR ASSOCIATE PROFESSOR